-According to a 2007 review published in the journal Sleep, almost 20 million US children received medical attention for sleep difficulties between the years 1993 and 2004.
-This treatment often included prescriptions for hypnotic medications like barbiturate and benzodiazepine drugs.
-Because these drugs often cause adverse reactions, many of them remain unapproved for use in a pediatric population.
-Fortunately, other effective and safe options exist for the treatment of sleep disorders in children and adolescents.
+According to a 2007 review published in the journal "Sleep," almost 20 million children in the U.S. received medical attention for sleep difficulties between the years 1993 and 2004.
+This treatment often included prescriptions for barbiturate and benzodiazepine drugs.
+Because these drugs often cause adverse reactions, many of them remain unapproved for use in kids.
+Fortunately, other effective and safe options exist.

 Melatonin, a hormone released nightly by the pineal gland, serves as a trigger for nighttime sleep.
 When taken orally in a pill form, melatonin reduces anxiety and promotes sleep in healthy adults.
 A 2010 study described in the periodical Pediatric Neurology indicates similar effects in epileptic children.
 Such kids often display sleep disorders like teeth grinding, nocturnal wandering, and sleep apnea.
 Thirty nights of melatonin use reduced these unwanted behaviors as well as seizure activity.
 More importantly, melatonin did not cause negative reactions in the children tested.